divyasri293/8-Weeks-SQL-Challenge/PizzaRunner.md

 ```
 select cus.customer_id,
 	SUM(CASE when cus.exclusions Is NOT NULL OR cus.extras IS NOT NULL THEN 1 ELSE 0 END) AS changed,
-    SUM(CASE when cus.exclusions ISNULL AND cus.extras ISNULL THEN 1 ELSE 0 END) AS no_changes
+    SUM(CASE when cus.exclusions IS NULL AND cus.extras IS NULL THEN 1 ELSE 0 END) AS no_changes
   FROM customer_orders cus
   JOIN runner_orders run
   on cus.order_id = run.order_id